noirscape/e621-docker/README.md

 * Optimize images
 * Reduce amount of stages.
 Especially in core.
 * Move compilation of libvips to it's own build stage.
-* Move secret_key and secret_token out of core and make them build arguments.
 * Build script that takes care of creating data folder in the right way and sets up the env file.
-* Finding a way to keep a version of the E621 source code that works in the repository, rather than cloning the latest each time in the container.